Phil26/Phil26/README.md

-- 👋 Hi, I’m @Phil26
+- 👋 Hi, I’m @Phil26.
-- 👀 I’m interested in software and automotive development and testing areas.
+- 👀 I’m interested in software and automotive development and QA areas.
-- 🌱 I’m currently learning OOP using Java programming language, manual & automated testing, artificial intelligence & hardware basics of MIPS.
+- 🌱 I’m currently learning OOP using Java programming language, manual & automated testing & specific tools, artificial intelligence, game development using Unity, basics hardware of MIPS and other interesting topics related to these.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Phil26/Phil26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.